Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: The Effect of Pre-Training Bias on Answer Generation

-\paragraph{Pairwise Comparison Consistency.} To measure the alignment between direct and decomposed reasoning, we derive an alternate ranking $R'$ through exhaustive pairwise judgments.
+To measure the alignment between direct and decomposed reasoning, we derive an alternate ranking $R'$ through exhaustive pairwise judgments.
 For each entity pair $(a,b)$, the model is asked: \emph{``Between $a$ and $b$, which is better for this query given the same documents?''} Each entity's final score equals the number of pairwise wins.
-We then compute Kendall's~$\tau(R, R')$ to quantify the correlation between the holistic and pairwise-derived rankings which are utilized as a proxy ranking \cite{sun2024chatgptgoodsearchinvestigating, qin2024largelanguagemodelseffective}.
-Determining the order as a sequence of pairwise comparisons is a simpler problem for an LLM to solve and according to studies \cite{ma2023zeroshotlistwisedocumentreranking, patel2024acornperformantpredicateagnosticsearch} more accurately reflects the true order.
+We then compute Kendall's~$\tau(R, R')$ to quantify the correlation between the holistic and pairwise-derived rankings, using $R'$ as a proxy ranking \cite{sun2024chatgptgoodsearchinvestigating, qin2024largelanguagemodelseffective}.
+Determining the order as a sequence of pairwise comparisons is a simpler problem for an LLM to solve and, according to prior studies \cite{ma2023zeroshotlistwisedocumentreranking, patel2024acornperformantpredicateagnosticsearch}, can more accurately reflect the true order.

-\paragraph{Methodology}
+\subsection{Methodology}